2019 Mercedes-AMG A35 hot hatch revealed with 302 horsepower

 Mercedes-AMG has revealed its first take on Mercedes-Benz's new generation of compact cars.

-The car is the new A35 based on the A-Class hatchback, and it was revealed on Wednesday ahead of the world debut next month at the 2018 Paris auto show.
+The car is the new A35 based on the A-Class hatchback, and it was revealed on Tuesday at the 2018 Paris auto show.

 The A35 isn't a direct replacement for the outgoing A45.
 That model is due out later.
 That's right.
 AMG will now offer two levels of performance for its compact cars, just like in other segments it operates in.